 4. Invest in a good sled.
 Tubes and saucers are popular choices for many.
 They’re affordable and readily available.
-However, spending money on a sled that has steering and braking capabilities is a better option.
+However, spending money on a sled with steering and braking capabilities is a better option.
 Back in the day, my brother and I had sleds with these capabilities.
-Not only did we feel cool, they also kept us safe.
+Not only did we feel cool, but they also kept us safe.
 We were able to steer around dangerous objects and avoid other sledders.
 In addition, we could slow our speed to stop quickly.
 Don’t forget to check the recommended age on the package before buying.

 5. Talk to your kids about safety.
 Here are some guidelines to discuss before you go:

 - Never go down a hill backward or while standing.

 - Always keep arms and legs inside the sled.

 - Walk up the side of the hill to avoid being struck by other sledders.

 6. Buy your kids helmets.
 A winter sports helmet is a wise investment and can be used for many outdoor activities.
 Consider wearing one yourself if you plan on sledding with them.